 Governance issue Actions to address the issue Measure of success Lead Person 1 An agreed set of policies/key documents, relevant to the AGS, has been identified and agreed.
 Some policies are not up to date or require review.
-Identified policies to be reviewed and where necessary updated and reissued All relevant policies are up to date and meet current governance requirements.
+Identified policies to be reviewed and where necessary updated and re- issued All relevant policies are up to date and meet current governance requirements.
 In November 2022 Internal Audit will validate policies/key documents as part of the annual AGS assurance exercise, to confirm they have been reviewed and updated.
-Strategic Manager - Organisational Intelligence 2 Further embedding of the risk management framework across all service areas Implanting of consistent arrangements across the Council, specifically to ensure there is sufficient corporate visibility of risk across the Internal Audit will validate that appropriate progress is being made by following up on agreed actions as part of Strategic Manager - Organisational Intelligence
+Strategic Manager - Organisational Intelligence 2 Further embedding of the risk management framework across all service areas Implanting of consistent arrangements across the Council, specifically to ensure there is sufficient corporate visibility of risk across the Council and how this is being mitigated/managed.
+Internal Audit will validate that appropriate progress is being made by following up on agreed actions as part of the 2022/23 Audit Programme.
+Strategic Manager - Organisational Intelligence